 To apply:

-- Read the instructions and upload all requested information in a single PDF with these components: (1) a personal statement that outlines (a) why you want to be a TRAC Fellow, (b) what you think makes you unique in comparison to other applicants, and (c) what you would bring to the TRAC Writing Fellows Program; and (2) 2 writing samples from work completed at Lehigh (each writing sample should be no more than 5 pages long).
-Note: If you were not nominated for TRAC —you'll receive an invitation to apply if you were nominated — then you'll need to include a few additional items within the PDF you upload in the TRAC Application Form.
-Specifically, one reference (reference, not letter of recommendation) from a professor and one reference from a peer (another student) at Lehigh.
+- Read the instructions and upload all requested information in a single PDF with these components: (1) a personal statement that outlines (a) why you want to be a TRAC Fellow, (b) what you think makes you unique in comparison to other applicants, and (c) what you would bring to the TRAC Writing Fellows Program; and (2) 2 writing samples from work completed at Lehigh (each writing sample should be no more than 5 pages long; you may excerpt from a longer work); and (3) an unofficial Lehigh transcript.

 - Review and submit your completed online application form.